Negotiation Strategies and Tactics to Land You a Better Deal

 Unless you’re negotiating for your own purchases, you’ll need a negotiation team.
 Each person in this team brings their unique skills and expertise to the table.
 Ideally, these skills should complement each other.

 Individuals tend to dwell on their own side’s limitations, whereas groups reinforce each other’s strength by challenging their team assumptions and constraints.
-At the same time, if these people are from different company departments, they will have direct input in the outcome of the deal.
+At the same time, if these people are from different company departments, with enough negotiation training, they will have direct input in the outcome of the deal.

 15. Escalation in Negotiations